mrakgr/The-Spiral-Language/readme.md

 ## Overview

-Functional programming language compiling to F# and Cuda C with decent integration for both.
+Statically typed functional programming language compiling to F# and Cuda C with decent integration for both.
 Is extremely efficient and expressive, and boasts having intensional polymorphism and first-class staging.
 Made for the sake of making a deep learning library which was too difficult to do in F# itself for its author.

 ## Dependencies